 But to come back to The Ghazi Attack, despite the patriotism that is brimming from our hearts after watching the trailer, let's revisit the disputed versions of the story of the sinking of the Pakistani submarine.

 Disputed Versions of How PNS Ghazi Sank

 It is not quite clear how PNS Ghazi sank to begin with.
-Contrary to what the trailer depicts, the submarine sank under circumstances which aren't clear to this day.
+The submarine sank under circumstances which aren't clear to this day.
 There's the Pakistani version according to which the submarine sank after the accidental detonation of its own mine that it lay to sink the aircraft carrier INS Vikrant.